Explore Madison Like a Local: The Ultimate Travel Guide

 Fall in Madison:

-While the days get shorter come fall, the colors get more vibrant.
-The leaves start to change color before falling off for winter and the transformation is stunning.
 If you haven’t been to the midwest during the fall, you are missing something beautiful.
 There’s nothing quite like going for a hike among the crunchy leaves, surrounded by beautiful color.

 The greater Madison area has over 200 miles of bike paths which make for a perfect fall activity.
 The trails are beautiful this time of year and there are plenty of shops, local restaurants, and parks to stop at along the way.